gournge/gournge.github.io/_posts/2023-10-22-High school competition and pairs trading.md

 # Data collection

-With the amazing help of Mikołaj Pisula WSE data was scraped and aggregated (for personal & educational purposes only!) from an API endpoint originally intended for graphical display of figures.
+With the amazing help of my friend Mikołaj WSE data was scraped and aggregated (for personal & educational purposes only!) from an API endpoint originally intended for graphical display of figures.

 # Portfolio optimization